Former World’s Heaviest Man Alive Has Lost Almost Half His Body Weight– See The Transformation

 The former title holder for “World’s Heaviest Man Alive” Juan Pedro Franco, 33, has lost approximately half his body weight.
 Franco used to weigh 1,300 pounds, which is almost seven times as much as an average man.
-But he has since lost over 500 pounds after undergoing gastric bypass surgery, Newsweek reports via The International Business Times (IBT).
+But he has since lost more than 500 pounds after undergoing gastric bypass surgery, Newsweek reports via The International Business Times (IBT).

 Surgeons had to open Juan Pedro Franco’s stomach and extract a portion of his intestines in an effort to decrease the amount of food he’s able to eat.
 He is currently recovering in Zapopan, Mexico, after his second gastric bypass operation.
 His first operation was in May 2017.
 According to IBT, Juan Pedro Franco’s condition is stable but he still has a lot of weight left to lose.
 His doctors anticipate that this second bypass procedure will help Pedro lose 200 more pounds.

 “Everything we’re doing has been mapped out and if everything goes to plan in a year and a half we’ll have him down to between 12 and 14 stone,” said Dr. Jose Antonio Castaneda Cruz, one of Pedro’s doctors.

-“Initially we didn’t think he was going to be apt for this treatment because of his level of obesity and a lung problem he suffers, but now we’re seeing a more promising horizon.”‘
+“Initially we didn’t think he was going to be apt for this treatment because of his level of obesity and a lung problem he suffers, but now we’re seeing a more promising horizon.”

 Juan Pedro Franco, who at 595 kg was the world's heaviest man, undergoes second stomach-reduction surgery in #Mexico pic.twitter.com/qywfumV8bu